-Irish women travel #HomeToVote on abortion
+Why we’re travelling #HomeToVote on abortion

 "I have two baby sisters now, and they're six and seven, and I just really hope that when they are growing up they feel safer and feel like they're growing up in a more compassionate Ireland that will care for them if they're in crisis."

-Lauryn is returning from Los Angeles to vote after her grandmother organised a "whip-round" to raise money for her flights.
+Lauryn was able to afford flights after her grandmother organised a "whip-round" to raise money.

-Student Sarah Gillespie, 21, has also travelled back from the US to vote - but for the other side.
+Student Sarah Gillespie, 21, travelled back from the US to vote - but for the other side.

 She felt so strongly about the issue that she cut short her time studying abroad in Pennsylvania to return to Ireland to canvas for a No vote.